Gonzo-XIII/TEC-1x/Readme.md

-The Next TEC-1x ?
+# The Next TEC-1x ?

 This is a the ramblings of a TEC-1 fan that would like to release a new TEC-1 that people could continue to use for another 30 years.

 In this folder you should find a schematic.
-Two major chnages have been made compared to the TEC-1D.
+Two major changes have been made compared to the TEC-1D.

 <b>MEMORY</b>